MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-assembly-order-posting.md

 >  Unlike for production output, which is posted at expected cost, assembly output is posted at actual cost.

 ## <a name="cost-adjustment"></a>Cost Adjustment
- Once an assembly order is posted, meaning that components (material) and resources are assembled into a new item, then it should be possible to determine the actual cost of that assembly item, and the actual inventory cost of the components involved.
+ Once an assembly order is posted, meaning that components (material) and resources are assembled into a new item, then it should be possible to determine the actual cost of that assembly item, and the actual stock cost of the components involved.
 This is achieved by forwarding costs from the posted entries of the source (the components and resources) to the posted entries of the destination (the assembly item).
 The forwarding of costs is done by calculating and generating new entries, called adjustment entries that become associated with the destination entries.

  The assembly costs to be forwarded are detected with the Order Level detection mechanism.
 For information about other adjustment detection mechanisms, see [Design Details: Cost Adjustment](design-details-cost-adjustment.md).